2020 Literary Agents

 - Don’t memorize your pitch.
 Just tell agents about it.

-- Know the facts about your own material—word count, genre, fiction or non-fiction category.
+- Know the facts about your own material—word count, genre, and target audience.

-- Use agent blogs and website to learn about attending agents.
-You’ll know what they do and do not want to see, and you’ll be more confident.
+- Read attending agents' blogs and websites.
+You’ll learn about them and gain an understanding of what they do and do not want to see.
+As a result, you’ll be more confident.

 - Be able to answer the question, “Which books would your book sit next to on the shelf?”